 The definition of f has changed over the years.

-Sc and Sh each limited to 20 ksi when calculating SA allowable displacement stress range.
+Sc and Sh are each limited to 20 ksi when calculating SA allowable displacement stress range.

 Expansion Allowable Stress Change